PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

 </p>

 <p>
 Contrasting that success, lies the equally instructional missteps regarding the world design of the game.
-Mirroring general trends in the lackluster player communication of Shadow Falls, an overly naive, open approach to world design left players without adequate guidance to truly enjoy the game.
+Mirroring general trends in the lackluster player communication of <span class="book-title">Shadow Falls</span>, an overly naive, open approach to world design left players without adequate guidance to truly enjoy the game.
 Rather than simply throwing players into the deep end (a potentially valid approach for a game not seeking to be primarily relaxing), a better decision would have been to slowly layer freedom and player choice onto a stronger foundation of game knowledge built during an initial period of linearity and stability.
 </p>

 <p>